Back to blog

 Please note that all information provided herein is for informational purposes only and does not grant you any rights with regard to the described data, videos, or images, which may be protected by copyright, intellectual property, or other rights.
 Before engaging in scraping activities, you should consult your legal advisors and carefully read the particular website's terms of service or receive a scraping license.

-Now, let’s download a YouTube video using the yt-dlp library, which is popular for downloading YouTube videos.
+Let's see how to download YouTube videos using the yt-dlp library, which is popular for YouTube video scraping.
 For this example, you can use this video as your target URL.

 To download this video, you’ll first need to import the library.
 Then, use the download() method as shown below: